Orbitaleio/Orbitaleio/README.md

-### Hi there 👋
+### Hello there 👋

-This account is only here for the sponsorships.
+This account is only here in case needed.

 For the real [@Orbitale](https://github.com/Orbitale) organization, go to https://github.com/Orbitale